Will Styler

 - College is tough, and there is zero shame in getting help if you’re having a hard time.
 CAPS is a great place to go to find somebody to talk to, whether once, or in the longer term.

-- If you or somebody you know is actively contemplating self harm and need more immediate help, then call The National Suicide Prevention Lifeline (1-800-273-8255) for resources, counseling, and a compassionate voice.
+- If you or somebody you know is in crisis or actively contemplating self harm, and you need more immediate help, then just dial or text 988 (The National Suicide Prevention Lifeline) for resources, counseling, and a compassionate voice.

 - This site has a library of helpful resources for students struggling with mood, anxiety, trauma, sleep, relationships, stress, and academic life.
 Truly a wonderful resource.